 The difficulty with this option is the cost.
 There are scholarships available to help parents, if you qualify or some parents will make the decision to work an extra job specifically to pay for the tuition.
 Another thing to keep in mind, depending on the private school, there likely will not be time for one on one teaching in the classroom like there is with homeschooling but, not all children require that.
 To find a private school in your area, you can search through the Department of Education, and you can even narrow your search to find exactly what you are looking for.

 Public school is another option.
 The benefit of public school is that it is free!
 And like the private school, you don’t have to think about the social aspect as much.
 The disadvantage is that you don’t know what they are being taught.
 There is also no room for personalizing the curriculum according to the individual child, which again not every child needs.
-The other disadvantage is that public school will not instill Christian values intentionally.
-In fact, in my experience it’s encouraged to not talk about the Bible or Jesus at all.
-That’s not to say public school is a bad option, it’s just wise to be aware of.
+The other disadvantage is that public schools will not instill Christian values intentionally.
+In fact, in my experience, it’s encouraged to not talk about the Bible or Jesus at all.
+That’s not to say a public school is a bad option, it’s just wise to be aware of.
 You can turn it into an advantage by encouraging your child to talk about God to their friends who otherwise might not hear about Him.

 Supporting Your Child’s Education as a Christian Parent

 If you are intentional about modeling your faith in your life, your children will not be easily influenced by the world.
 No matter the route you take for your child’s education, I believe the important thing is that we are transparent about what the world says versus what Jesus says.
 Encourage your children to ask questions about God both at home and at school.
 It is natural to be afraid of the questions but I am here to remind you that our God is not afraid of our questions or our children’s questions.
 Christ created our children for a specific purpose and He is their ultimate Teacher.